 Sendea UG aims to empower Ugandan SMEs to provide sustainable off-grid solutions for Ugandan households, small businesses, farmers and institutions, to create sustainable local employment opportunities, and to close the financing gap for the Ugandan solar sector.
 To this end, the cooperative intends to exchange ideas with civil society organisations, municipalities, companies and other stakeholders.
 It is open to other members, provided that: their majority is Ugandan owned; they sell solar technologies; and commit to the Sendea standards.

 Sendea UG is a grassroots organisation.
-The network was founded by five solar entrepreneurs: Joseph Wanume (Access 2 Energy Ltd), Frank N. Yiga (Anuel Energy Ltd), Juliet Gibbs (New Cares Ltd), Ssenkindu Tapson (Sostap Ltd), and Esther Katete and Loy Kyozaire (SunTap Ltd).
-Sendea UG is closely associated with the German Stiftung Solarenergie (Solar Energy Foundation) based in Freiburg.
+The network was founded by the solar entrepreneurs from Access 2 Energy Ltd, Anuel Energy Ltd, New Cares Ltd, Sostap Ltd, and SunTap Ltd. Sendea UG is closely associated with the German Stiftung Solarenergie (Solar Energy Foundation) based in Freiburg.
 The latter provides support for international networking and other processes.